enterlight/ZF2-CRUD-sample/README.md

 Introduction
 ------------
 This is a simple, application using the ZF2 MVC layer and module systems.
-This application was created using the ZF2 skeleton application.
+This application was created using the ZF2 skeleton application and provides the step to install in on a Windows server.

 Installation
 ------------